shuiiiiyu/PsyHookAppendix/README.md

 | Claude 3.7 Sonnet | 1.32 |
 | Yi-Vision-v2 | 1.98 |

-As a supplementary metric for model reliability, Table 1 reports the Invalid Output Rate for each evaluated model.
+As a supplementary metric for model reliability, Table 22 reports the Invalid Output Rate for each evaluated model.
 This metric represents the proportion of model responses that failed to conform to the required output format (e.g., garbled text or incorrect JSON structure).

 ## 3.6 Model Performance Across Vertical Categories
 To evaluate the model's robustness, we calculated the F1-score of the test results across different vertical data samples.
-The detailed performance distribution across various categories (such as career, cosmetics, and food) can be seen in the heatmap provided in Figure 1.
+The detailed performance distribution across various categories (such as career, cosmetics, and food) can be seen in the heatmap provided in Figure 3.
 <div align="center">
   <img src="./heat map.png" width="800px">
-  <p><b>Figure 1: Performance heatmap of different models across various categories.</b></p>
+  <p><b>Figure 3: Performance heatmap of different models across various categories.</b></p>
 </div>

-## 3.7 Table 10: Zero-shot Summary cross 5 models (Multimodal)
+## 3.7 Zero-shot Summary cross 5 models (Multimodal)
+### Table 23: Zero-shot Summary cross 5 models (Multimodal)
 | ModelName | Macro-Recall | Macro-Precision | Macro-F1 | HammingLoss | EMR |
 | --- | --- | --- | --- | --- | --- |
 | Claude-haiku4.5 | 0.6374 | 0.4040 | 0.4707 | **0.1335** | **0.3528** |